TomorrowsCities/tomorrowscities/tomorrowcities/content/articles/road.md

 * *threshold*: This is also buried inside the engine.
 If a damage state of a structure is above this threshold, then structure is assumed to be out of service.
 Its default value is 1 which represents slight damage.
 So the structures having greater than slight damages is assumed to nonfunctional.
+* *road_water_height_threshold* If a part of a road has water level greater than this threshold, we asssume the road is flooded and hence does not provide service.

 ## Remarks
 * In the exposure dataset, every household is associated with a unique hospital.